 2. Prepare the office space to meet new safety standards

 Just because the country is reopening doesn’t mean companies can completely return to normal operations.
-Your team members will still need to practice social distancing, which may make your office look much different for the next few months.
+In many places workers will still need to practice social distancing, which may make your office look much different for the forseeable future.

 Your open office concept may no longer be feasible

 An open office makes it easier to spread bacteria and share germs.
 A single sneeze can send particles onto several nearby employees.
-Some companies are returning to cubicles, while coworking spaces like WeWork are creating buffer zones to enable social distancing.
+Some companies are moving desks further apart, while coworking spaces are creating buffer zones to enable social distancing.

 Conference rooms may need to be changed